ADR-VSC02: VS Code Extension Architecture¶

 External Resources¶

-This ADR focuses on VS Code extension strategy.
-CLI implementation details are defined in ADR-TG01 and ADR-TG02.
+This ADR focuses on VS Code extension architecture.
+CLI implementation details are defined in ADR-TG01, ADR-TG01.1, and ADR-TG02.